-Pursuant to the articles of association of the Company, all Directors appointed to fill a causal vacancy or as an addition to the Board shall hold office only until the next following general meeting of the Company and shall then be eligible for re-election at that meeting.
+Pursuant to the articles of association of the Company, all Directors appointed to fill a causal vacancy or as an addition to the Board shall hold office only until the first annual general meeting of the Company after his or her appointment and shall then be eligible for re-election at that meeting.
 In addition, at each annual general meeting one-third of the Directors for the time being shall retire from office by rotation provided that every Director shall be subject to retirement at an annual general meeting at least once every three years.
-Accordingly, Mr. Hui Lin Chit, Mr. Sze Man Bok, Mr. Chan Yiu Fai Youdey and Mr. Paul Marin Theil shall retire by rotation at the forthcoming annual general meeting of the Company.
-Except Mr. Hui Lin Chit who does not offer himself for re-election, all other retiring Directors, namely Mr. Sze Man Bok, Mr. Chan Yiu Fai Youdey and Mr. Paul Marin Theil, being eligible, will offer themselves for re-election at the forthcoming annual general meeting of the Company.
+Accordingly, Mr. Wu Wenxu, Mr. Wu Sichuan, Mr. Cai Meng and Mr. Ng Swee Leng shall retire by rotation at the 2024 AGM.
+Except Mr. Wu Sichuan, Mr. Cai Meng and Mr. Ng Swee Leng who do not offer themselves for reelection, the other retiring Director, namely Wu Wenxu, being eligible, will offer himself for re-election at the 2024 AGM.